abhay6205/Real-Time-Process-Management-Dashboard/README.md

 - **Harsh**: Worked on GUI design, layout, and integration of visualizations.
 - **Shoaib**: Handled graphing features, performance optimization, and testing.

-**Timeline**: The team developed this dashboard over **9 days**, from March 17, 2025, to March 25, 2025, aligning with the project's completion by March 26, 2025 (based on the current date provided).
-The development process included planning, coding, debugging, and refining the tool to meet the problem statement's requirements.
+**Timeline**: The team developed this dashboard from March 5, 2025, to March 27, 2025 where the team started maintaining the github portfolio from march 17 onwards.
+The development process included problem analysis, planning, coding, debugging, and refining the tool to meet the problem statement's requirements.

 ---

 ## Code Structure

-- **`process_monitor.py`**: Main script containing the dashboard implementation.
+- **`osproject.py`**: Main script containing the dashboard implementation.
   - **Imports**: Libraries for process monitoring, GUI, and plotting.
   - **GUI Setup**: Frames, table (`Treeview`), graphs, and controls.
   - **Core Functions**: